dotCMS/core/core-web/libs/sdk/analytics/README.md

 # @dotcms/analytics

-`@dotcms/analytics` is the official dotCMS JavaScript library that helps track events and analytics in your webapps.
-Currently available as an IIFE (Immediately Invoked Function Expression) module for direct browser usage, with planned future support for React and Next.js applications.
+`@dotcms/analytics` is the official dotCMS JavaScript library for Content Analytics that helps track events and analytics in your webapps.
+Currently available as an IIFE (Immediately Invoked Function Expression) module for direct browser usage.

 ## Features